Advanced Electrical Machines, Power Electronics and Drives

 The deployment of power electronic converters and electrical machines continues to grow at a rapid rate in sectors such as hybrid and all-electric vehicles, aerospace, renewables and advanced industrial automation.
 In many of these applications, high performance components are combined into sophisticated motion control and energy management systems.

-This course will give you a rigorous and in-depth knowledge of the key component technologies and their integration into advanced systems.
+This course will give you in-depth knowledge of the key component technologies and their integration into advanced systems.

 You’ll learn through research-led teaching, lectures, laboratories, seminars, tutorials and coursework exercises.